 In times of humanitarian crises, to intervene quickly where it is most necessary and to help children and their families, regardless of their ethnic, religious or political interests.

-To create innovative health projects to help individuals.
+To create innovative health projects to assist individuals.

-To document the fate of disaster victims and bring testimonies from forgotten parts of the world that would otherwise not reach the general public.
+To document the fate of disaster victims and tell the stories from forgotten parts of the world that would otherwise not reach the general public.

-AIDS in Cambodia - In 2002, thousands of people fell victim to the AIDS pandemic that struck the country and caused enormous loss of life.
-The parents who succumbed to the disease (it is reported that up to 250,000 people died from AIDS-related diseases during this period) left behind their orphaned children, many of whom were infected already at birth, were dying on the streets without any medical assistance.
-There was no state-organized health care in the country; international organizations such as Doctors without Borders or Doctors of the World gradually began to treat adults, while others stood by.
-The dysfunctional health system and extreme poverty of the affected population did not allow the families to take care of their children.
-There was nobody who would provide the necessary medical treatment to the infected children, the so-called "second wave".
+AIDS in Cambodia - In 2002, thousands of people fell victim to an AIDS pandemic that struck the country, causing enormous loss of life.
+Parents who succumbed to the disease (it is reported that up to 250,000 people died from AIDS-related diseases during this period) left behind orphaned children, many of whom were infected from birth, who were dying on the streets without any medical assistance.
+There was no state-organized health care in the country; international organizations such as Doctors without Borders or Doctors of the World gradually began to treat adults, while others just stood by.
+The dysfunctional health system and extreme poverty of the affected population meant families could not take care of their children.
+There was nobody to provide the necessary medical treatment to infected children, the so-called "second wave".

-Martin Bandžák and Denisa Augustínová became eyewitnesses to this tragedy.
-Pragmatically and with great dedication, they began to address the situation and opened a facility for the treatment of infected children in the capital Phnom Penh.
-They provided them with antiretroviral (ARV) treatment that saved many of their lives.
-They called up teams of medical professionals from Slovakia, taught local doctors and involved them in their work.
-Within a few months, MAGNA set up treatment for its first patient and became one of the first organizations to begin to attend to pediatric patients with antiretroviral therapy.
+Martin Bandžák and Denisa Augustínová were eyewitnesses to this tragedy.
+Pragmatically and with great dedication, they began to address the situation, opening a facility for the treatment of infected children in the capital Phnom Penh.
+They provided antiretroviral (ARV) treatment that saved many of their lives.
+They called up teams of medical professionals from Slovakia, and trained local doctors and involved them in their work.
+Within a few months, MAGNA had set up treatment for its first patient, and became one of the first organizations to begin attending to paediatric patients with antiretroviral therapy.

-Martin Bandžák says: “In 2002, we found HIV-positive children in Cambodia in local orphanages who were tied to a bed, without medication and without anyone to take any interest in them.
-That made us do something; we began not only to document their stories but also to treat them.
-We have created a system that has saved many of their lives.”
+Martin Bandžák says: “In 2002, we found HIV-positive children in Cambodia tied to beds in local orphanages, without medication or anyone to take any interest in them.
+That drove us to do something, and we began not only to document their stories but to treat them too.
+We created a system that saved many of their lives.”

-Since then, MAGNA has set up medical missions and has deployed its teams to save children’s lives and to alleviate the suffering of those in need.
-In order to protect human life, we document their destinies and bring testimonies that would not otherwise reach the general public.
+Since then, MAGNA has set up medical missions and deployed its teams to save children’s lives and to alleviate the suffering of those in need.
+In order to protect human life, we document their destinies, and tell stories that would not otherwise reach the general public.